angular/angular/aio/content/guide/aot-compiler.md

 The Angular Ahead-of-Time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase _before_ the browser downloads and runs that code.

-This guide explains how to build with the AOT compiler using different compiler options and how to write Angular metadata that AOT can compile.
+This guide explains how to build efficiently with the AOT compiler using the available compiler options and  Angular metadata.

 <div class="l-sub-section">